wangchucheng/hugo-eureka-docs/en/update.md

 <!--more-->

-Currently we can install Eureka in two ways: `Git Submodule` and `Hugo Modules`.
+Currently we can install Eureka in two ways: `Git Submodules` and `Hugo Modules`.
 Next you will learn how to update Eureka.
 It should be noted that you can only update in the same way as the installation.

-## Update with Git Submodule
+## Update with Git Submodules

-> If you have or are willing to install [Go 1.12](https://golang.org/dl/) and above in the current environment, you can [migrate to Hugo Modules](#migrate-from-git-submodule-to-hugo-modules).
+> If you have or are willing to install [Go 1.12](https://golang.org/dl/) and above in the current environment, you can [migrate to Hugo Modules](#migrate-from-git-submodules-to-hugo-modules).

-Use Git Submodule to update only in the project root directory:
+Use Git Submodules to update only in the project root directory:

 ```shell
 cd themes/eureka